jpabadir/pace-c/documentation/report.md

 System provides sufficient functionality for users to accommodate range of users tasks.
 For example, availability of mentor on calendar, registration, sign up form, personal account modification module, etc.(core functions)

 #### Testability
-System should be able to test by non-staff users to collect feedback.
+System should be able to be tested by non-staff users to collect feedback.

 #### Extensibility
 System should be easily editable if a new feature is going to be added because again this should be a helpful tool and keep updating system to be more useful by users feedback if possible.